Slonxiety/Novoc/README.md

 ![螢幕擷取畫面 2023-09-01 120000](https://github.com/Slonxiety/Novoc/assets/30566694/c6737815-1b33-4863-9129-e2959b7b36bf)

 ## Developer Notes
 This is my final project as a computer science class student.
-The code would not be that clean, as I'm still learning how to write clean code.\\
+The code would not be that clean, as I'm still learning how to write clean code.\
-About the folder organization:\
 The machine folder showcases the practice of dependency injections.
 The view folder contains all of the sub-window forms of the project.
 The DataTypes file contains all of the major data types in the project.